VMI’s first Black superintendent blasts White critics of diversity and equity reform

 The scathing Facebook post stunned VMI’s tightknit network of students, parents and alumni and exposed the ongoing battle over the college’s future.

 The campus did not admit its first Black students until 1968 and its first women until 1997.
-Just six percent of its 1,650 cadets are Black.
+Just 6 percent of its 1,650 cadets are Black.
 Women make up 14 percent of the student body.

 In the hundreds of comments that followed Wins’s Facebook post, one person called diversity, equity and inclusion “racist,” and another bemoaned “the ascendancy of cultural Marxism” and “virtue signalers beating down every last vestige of the Confederacy.”

-On Thursday, Villani wrote a new post in the Facebook group, saying he’d spoken to Wins in the aftermath of their tussle and that they were “able to find some common ground.”
+On Thursday, Villani wrote a new post in the Facebook group, saying he had spoken to Wins in the aftermath of their tussle and that they were “able to find some common ground.”

 The college’s best way forward, Villani wrote, should be based on what unites them, and “equality/ability not equity; inclusiveness based upon ‘content of character.’”

-“Woke” hires
+‘Woke’ hires

 Since Wins took the helm of the 182-year-old Lexington campus in November 2020, he has tried to modernize the college’s culture without alienating conservative donors or alumni deeply wedded to VMI’s traditions and history.
 But 14 months into his tenure, Wins, who graduated from VMI in 1985, is still confronting resistance to change from alumni and students.

 One bloc of opposition comes from wealthy alumni who formed the Spirit of VMI political action committee.
 The group endorsed Glenn Youngkin (R) during his successful campaign for governor and counts Villani as a donor.
-Other influential graduates who’ve given to the PAC include two former members of VMI’s Board of Visitors: Thomas “Teddy” Gottwald, Class of 1983, who gave the group $25,000, and, Grover Outland III, Class of 1981, who donated $1,000.
+Other influential graduates who have given to the PAC include two former members of VMI’s Board of Visitors: Thomas “Teddy” Gottwald, Class of 1983, who gave the group $25,000, and, Grover Outland III, Class of 1981, who donated $1,000.
 The two men resigned from the board in October 2020 right before it voted to remove the campus’s statue of Confederate Gen. Stonewall Jackson.

 Wins declined an interview request.
 Gottwald and Outland did not return messages seeking comment.
 Villani, whose LinkedIn profile says he is a retired airline captain who lives in Texas, declined to comment.

 Since the PAC launched in early 2021, it has criticized and mocked many of the college’s reforms.
 One White donor to the PAC wrote an essay in May on the group’s website blasting the college for expanding the symbolism of its “Virginia Mourning Her Dead” statue.
-The monument originally honored only VMI’s cadets who fought and died for the Confederacy at the Battle of New Market during the Civil War, but now commemorates all of the college’s students and graduates killed in the line of duty.
+The monument originally honored only VMI’s cadets who fought and died for the Confederacy at the Battle of New Market during the Civil War, but now it commemorates all of the college’s students and graduates killed in the line of duty.

 In June, one of the PAC’s Facebook posts displayed a decades-old black-and-white photograph of what appears to be an older VMI cadet yelling at a younger student, with a cartoon figure drawn underneath saying, “Wouldja like some oppression with that equity & inclusion?”